 On-Camera Sound Recording: Audio Basics

-Before we into the wide world of audio gear, might be helpful to quickly go over how audio is actually recorded.
+Before we jump into the wide world of audio gear, might be helpful to quickly go over how audio is actually recorded.
 This will help you understand what will work best for you and your setup.
 If you’ve jumped ahead and want to navigate to the previous lesson, you can click here.

 Microphones: Capturing a Wave